Image © Chris Ma

 Seismic Performance Evaluation of a Control Gates Structure, Ioannis Antonopoulos11.15am

-Mapping the Mount Bold Dam Stilling Basin - a time constrained logistical feat, Helen Baxter-Crawford11.30am
+Mapping the Mount Bold Dam Stilling Basin - a time constrained logistical feat, Rebecca Smart11.30am

 Successful Operation of an Innovative Retrofitted Energy Dissipation Solution for Reservoir Filling, Jeremy Bruce